 Summary and recommendations

-While a few food colour additives may not show direct evidence of causing health problems, many do.
-Further, food colour additives are unlikely to promote health and longevity (but hey, you never know).
+While a few food color additives may not show direct evidence of causing health problems, many do.
+Further, food color additives are unlikely to promote health and longevity (but hey, you never know).
 So – why bother consuming them at all?

-The easiest way to avoid food colour additives is to eat whole, unprocessed foods (except for that orange peel colouring, as well as substances like beta-carotene in chicken feed to make anemic yolks brighter yellow).
+The easiest way to avoid food color additives is to eat whole, unprocessed foods (except for that orange peel coloring, as well as substances like beta-carotene in chicken feed to make anemic yolks brighter yellow).
 If possible, buy from small farmers and ask about how they treat their foods and animals.

 If you buy a processed food, check the ingredients.
 When you check the ingredients, if you see any of the following words, set it down and back away slowly:

 - Green, orange, red, violet, blue, or yellow followed by a number

 One study in rats indicated that blue food dye could actually prevent paralysis after spinal cord injury (see here: CBS News Story).